Autodock Vina: Uses & Applications

 Some of the primary uses of Autodock Vina are as follows:

-- The most primary use of Autodock Vina is for different types of docking including site-specific, blind docking, protein-ligand, and so on.
+- The primary use of Autodock Vina is for different types of docking including site-specific, blind docking, protein-ligand, etc.

 - Besides docking, Autodock Vina (Autodock Tools) helps in editing protein and ligands including their structure modifications.

-- It is also used for the virtual screening of large or small libraries of molecules.
+- It is also used to screen large or small libraries of molecules.

 - It is easily accessible on Linux as well as on Windows.